Shockoe Bottom African Burial Ground

 • Labeled "Burial Ground for Negroes" on 1809 Richmond city map.

 • Closed 1816.
-The same year, the second municipal "Grave Yard for Free People of Colour and Slaves" opened on Shockoe Hill and "Phoenix," the first private Black cemetery, opened just northwest.
+The same year, the second municipal "Burying Ground for Free People of Colour" and "Burying Ground for Negroes" (enslaved) opened on Shockoe Hill.

 • Land sold and developed privately, eventually owned by CSX Railroad.